An encoding of a simple programming language well-typed by construction, first in Haskell and then in Rust.

 note: trait bound `<EBool as Eval>::Out = i64` was not satisfied

-Although there’s a lot we could improve, it’s good enough for now.
+Although there’s a lot we could improve on, it’s good enough for today.